ravichas/ML-predict-drugclass/README.md

 Click Binder link below to begin tutorial using the dynamic version of **predict-drugclass.ipynb**.

 ***Please note that binder server setup on the cloud will take < 3 minutes at most.
 You will first see a Binder page with some log messages.
 After the setup, you will see an instance of Jupyer notebook in your browser.
-Click the Jupyter notebook, GeneratingMolecularFeatures.ipynb, to begin the tutorial***.
+Click the Jupyter notebook, predict-drugclass.ipynb, to begin the tutorial***.

 **Please note that we were not sucessful to make Binder work with Safari on Mac OS, instead use Chrome browser.
 If you are on Windows, please also use Chrome.**